n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.formtrigger.md

 ---
-title: n8n Form Trigger
+title: n8n Form trigger
-description: Documentation for the n8n Form Trigger node in n8n, a workflow automation platform.
+description: Documentation for the n8n Form trigger node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 ---

-# n8n Form Trigger
+# n8n Form trigger

-Use the n8n Form Trigger to start a workflow when a user submits a form, taking the input data from the form.
+Use the n8n Form trigger to start a workflow when a user submits a form, taking the input data from the form.
 The node generates the form web page for you to use.

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [n8n Form Trigger integrations](https://n8n.io/integrations/n8n-form-trigger/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [n8n Form trigger integrations](https://n8n.io/integrations/n8n-form-trigger/){:target=_blank .external-link} page.
 ///

 ## Build and test workflows

-While building or testing a workflow, use the test URL.
+While building or testing a workflow, use the **Test URL**.
 Using a test URL ensures that you can view the incoming data in the editor UI, which is useful for debugging.

 There are two ways to test: